(All fields required)

 Please enter your name.

-Meghan McGrady is a first-year postdoctoral fellow in the Center for the Promotion of Treatment Adherence and Self-Management.
-She completed her PhD at the University of Cincinnati and her residency at CCHMC.
+Meghan McGrady is a second-year postdoctoral fellow in the Center for the Promotion of Treatment Adherence and Self-Management.
+She completed her PhD at the University of Cincinnati and her residency at Cincinnati Children's.
 She is involved in grant writing, data analysis, and manuscript preparation in the Pai and Hommel labs.

 Years in program: 2012